 During a disaster the emergency agency wants to deliver services while limiting fraud

-Law enforcement needs to assure the holder is eligible where they are located.
+Law enforcement needs to assure the holder is eligible to be where they are located.

 Food or liquor delivery needs proof holder is legally able to accept delivery.

 A homeless teenager with phone needs to access shelter or social services.

+A device holder is a job, and the user is the person who is taking that shift for that job.

 Failed Paths: